Narcissus poeticus

 Narcissus poeticus, the poet's daffodil, poet's narcissus, nargis, pheasant's eye, findern flower or pinkster lily, was one of the first daffodils to be cultivated, and is frequently identified as the narcissus of ancient times (although Narcissus tazetta and Narcissus jonquilla have also been considered as possibilities).
 It is also often associated with the Greek legend of Narcissus.
-It is the type species of the genus Narcissus and is widely naturalised in North America.
+It is the type species of the genus Narcissus.

 Description

 The flower is extremely fragrant, with a ring of tepals in pure white and a short corona of light yellow with a distinct reddish edge.
 It grows to 20 to 40 cm tall.

 Taxonomy

 Narcissus poeticus was first described by Carl Linnaeus in his book Species Plantarum on page 289 in 1753.

 Distribution

-Narcissus poeticus is native to central and southern Europe from Spain, France through Switzerland, Austria to Croatia, Greece and Ukraine.
+Narcissus poeticus is native to central and southern Europe from Spain, France through Switzerland, Austria, Slovenia to Croatia, Albania, Greece and Ukraine.
 It is naturalised in Great Britain, Belgium, Germany, the Czech Republic, Azerbaijan, Turkey, New Zealand, British Columbia, Washington state, Oregon, Ontario, Quebec, Newfoundland, and much of the eastern United States, from Louisiana and Georgia north to Maine and Wisconsin.